wjcodes/festive-saturn/src/pages/features.md

     image: images/Security-bro.svg
     title: More on our Services
     content: >-
+      Privacy operations is a requirement to be compliant to the law and to maintain the trusts of the people using your services.
+This doesn't mean it has to be a painful or complex process.

-      We want to be as integrated in your organization as possible as good privacy operations and practices requires a high level of involvement and strong understanding of the business being served.
+      Since we know that good privacy operations and practices require a high level of involvement, we work closely with you to ensure we have a strong understanding of your business needs.

       Our privacy operational services are end to end: